hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/ChIPseeker_functional_analysis.md

 biocLite("TxDb.Hsapiens.UCSC.hg19.knownGene")
 ```

-## Getting data
+### Getting data

+The input to ChIPseeker is one or more peak callsets.
+Alhtough we currently have our peak calls copied over for each sample, we are not going to use those and will instead copy over a new set.
+We have a few reasons for this:

+1. Typically, you will want to annotate and characterize your most confident set of peak calls for each sample group.
+Thus, rather than annotating individual replicates, you will want to use your IDR peakset so you have only one peakset per sample group.
+2. The peakcalls we have in our working directory are generated for a subset of the full dataset.
+The resulting target gene set that we get back from annotating will not be comprehensive enough to give us meaningful results in the downstream functional analysis.

-As mentioned previously, these donwstream steps should be performed on your high confidence peak calls.
-While we have a set for our subsetted data, this set is rather small and will not result in anything meaningful in our functional analyses. **We have generated a set of high confidence peak calls using the full dataset.** These were obtained post-IDR analysis, (i.e. concordant peaks between replicates) and are provided in BED format which is optimal input for the ChIPseeker package.
+**We have generated a set of high confidence peak calls using the full dataset.** These were obtained post-IDR analysis, (i.e. concordant peaks between replicates) and are provided in BED format which is optimal input for the ChIPseeker package.

-> **NOTE:** the number of peaks in these BED files are are significantly higher than what we observed with the subsetted data replicate analysis.
+The number of peaks in these BED files are are significantly higher than what we observed with the subsetted data replicate analysis.

-We will need to copy over the appropriate files from Orchestra to our laptop.
+We will need to **copy over the appropriate files from O2 to our laptop**.
 You can do this using `FileZilla` or the `scp` command.

-Move over the **BED files from Orchestra(`/n/groups/hbctraining/chip-seq/full-dataset/idr/*.bed`) to your laptop**.
-You will want to copy these files into your chipseq-project **into a new folder called `data/idr-bed`.**
+The files are located at `/n/groups/hbctraining/chip-seq/full-dataset/idr/*.bed`.

+> #### Copying over files using `scp`
+> The `scp` command works very much like the `cp` command in that you will need to provide the path to the file you want to copy and the path to the destination.
+In our case the file lives on O2 and the destination is our laptop.
+> 1. Open up a new terminal on your laptop
+> 2. Change directories to your Desktop
+> 3. Create a directory called `idr-bed`
+> 4. Type in the following command (replacing eCommons with your own username):
+> `scp eCommons@transfer.rc.hms.harvard.edu:/n/groups/hbctraining/chip-seq/full-dataset/idr/*.bed idr-bed`
+>
+> Once copied over you will want to move the `idr-bed` folder over to your `chipseq-project/data` directory.

+### Running ChIPseeker

 Let's start by loading the libraries: